AguaClara/Filter_Constriction/Reports_Tutorials/FinalReport.md

 The Spring 2017 subteam developed an apparatus to model floc behavior at a sand filter's constrictions.
 Flocs, developed in a flocculator, were pumped through a flow cell with clear, acrylic walls.
 A camera recorded their behavior at a constriction in the flow cell.
 Such tests ran for durations up to an hour to observe short-term and long-term patterns, and ultimately to evaluate the CAG theory.

 The original flow cell's constriction was comprised of a 0.5 mm space created by a water-tight silicon spacer between two acrylic walls, across which a 0.3 mm diameter wire lay and created a 0.2 mm constriction between the flow cell's walls.
 Though the flocs were historically made of coagulant (a.k.a. polyaluminum chloride, PACl) and clay, the 2017 Filter Constrictions subteam exchanged clay for red dye #40.
 This increased floc visibility, attributed to color contrast in the camera footage.
+This flow cell design is illustrated in Figures A, B, and 11.

 <div class="alert alert-block alert-danger">
 Are there any photos of the previous semester's set-up?
 I'm struggling to imagine it.
+RESOLVED
 </div>

 #### Experimental Apparatus